 · Develop a minor skin or nail injury.

-· Athlete's foot is contagious, and can be passed through direct contact, or contact with items such as shoes, stockings, and shower or pool surfaces.
+· Have direct contact with contaminated items such as shoes, stockings, and shower or pool surfaces.